Oculomotor, trochlear and abducens nerves (III, IV and VI cranial nerves). Details about paralytic strabismus Pathogenesis of vision diseases

 Symptoms

 • Internal.
-It is characterized by weakening and paralysis of the intraocular muscles, as well as a pupil dilated in bright light and a change in the curvature of the lens.
+It is characterized by weakening and paralysis of the intraocular muscles, as well as a dilated pupil in bright light and a change in the curvature of the lens.

 • Diagnostics